 Early menopause happens if you have your last period between ages 40 and 45.
 Premature menopause (sometimes called primary ovarian insufficiency or POI) happens under the age of 40.

 In these situations, FSH testing can give you an accurate diagnosis, and ensure you are receiving appropriate treatment.
 While HRT is not recommended for everyone, it is usually prescribed for those who go through early or premature menopause.
 This is because HRT has been shown to protect these groups from cardiovascular disease and osteoporosis, with the benefits outweighing the risks for most people.

 See your doctor if you think you may fall into either of these groups.
 Look out for clues, such as experiencing a change in your periods or other typical menopause symptoms.

 Do home menopause test kits work?

-- Hormone levels vary widely, especially if you are still having periods.
+- Hormone levels vary widely, especially if you are in perimenopause or still having periods.
 The test kit may give you an incorrect result.
 It is easy to wrongly conclude that you have gone through menopause when this is not necessarily the case or vice versa

 - Common medications, including contraceptives, can make the results unreliable

 - If you are unsure or struggling with symptoms, a doctor is still the best person to advise you.
 They may want to examine you or check other blood tests to ensure that you have no other conditions that could mimic menopause.
 These could include thyroid issues, anaemia and many others.

 Menopause can be difficult to diagnose.
 Rather than spending your money on a home test kit, speak to yoMenopause can be difficult to diagnose.
 Rather than spending your money on a home test kit, speak to your doctor for advice specific to your medical history.
 They will be able to ensure that you have an accurate diagnosis and let you know whether you need further testing, which can usually be done in your own GP surgery.